United Nations Climate Change Conference: 2010: COP 16/CMP 6, Cancún, Mexico

 COP 16 was held in Cancún, Mexico, from 28 November to 10 December 2010.

 The outcome of the summit was an agreement adopted by the states' parties that called for the US$100 billion per annum "Green Climate Fund", and a "Climate Technology Centre" and network.
-However the funding of the Green Climate Fund was not agreed upon.
+However, the funding of the Green Climate Fund was not agreed upon.
 Nor was a commitment to a second period of the Kyoto Protocol agreed upon, but it was concluded that the base year shall be 1990 and the global warming potentials shall be those provided by the IPCC.

 All parties "Recognizing that climate change represents an urgent and potentially irreversible threat to human societies and the planet, and thus requires to be urgently addressed by all Parties".
-It recognizes the IPCC Fourth Assessment Report goal of a maximum 2 °C global warming and all parties should take urgent action to meet this goal.
-It also agreed upon greenhouse gas emissions should peak as soon as possible, but recognizing that the time frame for peaking will be longer in developing countries, since social and economic development and poverty eradication are the first and overriding priorities of developing countries.
+It recognises the IPCC Fourth Assessment Report goal of a maximum 2 °C global warming and all parties should take urgent action to meet this goal.
+It also agreed upon greenhouse gas emissions should peak as soon as possible, but recognising that the time frame for peaking will be longer in developing countries, since social and economic development and poverty eradication are the first and overriding priorities of developing countries.

 2011: COP 17/CMP 7, Durban, South Africa

 The 2011 COP 17 was held in Durban, South Africa, from 28 November to 9 December 2011.

 The conference agreed to a start negotiations on a legally binding deal comprising all countries, to be adopted in 2015, governing the period post 2020.
 There was also progress regarding the creation of a Green Climate Fund (GCF) for which a management framework was adopted.
 The fund is to distribute US$100 billion per year to help poor countries adapt to climate impacts.

-While the president of the conference, Maite Nkoana-Mashabane, declared it a success, scientists and environmental groups warned that the deal was not sufficient to avoid global warming beyond 2°C as more urgent action is needed.
+While the COP President, Maite Nkoana-Mashabane, declared it a success, scientists and environmental groups warned that the deal was not sufficient to avoid global warming beyond 2 °C as more urgent action is needed.